robertdebock/ansible-role-release/tools/README.md

 # Tools
-Several tools to manage or use this role
+Tools to manage or use this role

 # Overview
 ```text